To footnote or not

 - extra information that you do not feel it is necessary to keep in the main body of the text.

-I will try to make a clear separation of these two cases in the following discussion.
+I will try to separate these two cases in the following discussion.

 Different systems

 The Chicago Manual of Style suggests that there are two basic documentation systems: (1) notes and bibliography and (2) author-date.
-In my experience there is also a third main type, which I could call numbered citations.
-They each have different use:
+In my experience, there is also a third main type, which I call numbered citations.
+They each have different uses:

-- Author-year: the author’s name and the year of the publication is placed within parentheses or brackets in the text, and at the end of the text is a reference list, usually ordered alphabetically.
-This system is only meant for citations, and can easily be combined with using (foot/end)notes to add extra information.
-The “author-year” style is widespread in a number of disciplines, and is also widely used in many musicological disciplines but music history (I am here thinking of musicology in the European tradition, i.e., a heterogenous group of disciplines focusing on the study of music).
+- Author-year: The author’s name and the year of the publication are placed within parentheses or brackets in the text, and at the end of the text is a reference list, usually ordered alphabetically.
+This system is only meant for citations and can easily be combined using (foot/end)notes to add extra information.
+The “author-year” style is widespread in several disciplines.
+It is also widely used in many musicological disciplines.
+However, music history (I am here thinking of musicology in the European tradition, i.e., a heterogenous group of disciplines focusing on the study of music).

-- Notes and bibliography: in this system both citations and extra information is put into either footnotes or endnotes.
-The system is used differently, dependent on the journal or publisher.
-Sometimes an author-year type of citation is put in the note and a full reference list is included at the end of the text.
-Other times the full reference is included in the note, without the need for a reference list.
-I have come across a number of different solutions of how to implement these two (and combinatory) methods of approaching citations in the “notes and bibliography” system.
+- Notes and bibliography: In this system, both citations and extra information are put into either footnotes or endnotes.
+The system is used differently, depending on the journal or publisher.
+Sometimes, an author-year type of citation is put in the note, and a complete reference list is included at the end of the text.
+Other times, the note includes the complete reference without needing a reference list.
+I have come across several different solutions for implementing these two (and combinatory) methods of approaching citations in the “notes and bibliography” system.
 The “notes and bibliography” style is widespread in parts of the humanities, particularly that of historical disciplines (including music history).
 The main difference between the “notes and bibliography” system and the two others (“author-year” and “numbered citations”) is that it allows for mixing citations and other types of information in the notes.

 - Numbered citations: This may at first glance seem like a system quite similar to using endnotes with “notes and bibliography”, but in fact is quite different.
-The numbered citation system does not allow for mixing in other information, it is a purely citation-based system in which the numbering used in the citations in the text refer to numbers in the reference list, either in order of appearance in the text or alphabetically.
-This style I often encounter in more technology-oriented publications, as well as in some medical and psychological journals.
-Sometimes you even find a combination of the “author-year” and the “numbered citations” systems, with abbreviated citation keys, e.g. (Jen07) instead of (Jensenius, 2007).
+The numbered citation system does not allow for mixing in other information; it is a purely citation-based system in which the numbering used in the citations in the text refers to numbers in the reference list, either in order of appearance in the text or alphabetically.
+I often encounter this style in more technology-oriented publications and some medical and psychological journals.
+Sometimes, you even find a combination of the “author-year” and the “numbered citations” systems, with abbreviated citation keys, e.g. (Jen07) instead of (Jensenius, 2007).

-I guess there might be some researchers that only work with one of these systems throughout their entire career, but I usually have to adapt to any of these systems dependent on where I want to publish.
-Coming to think of it: I have just proofread the camera-ready versions of three journal papers that will be published in the coming months (more on that later), each of which is using one of the three systems mentioned above.
+I guess some researchers might only work with one of these systems throughout their entire career, but I usually have to adapt to any of these systems depending on where I want to publish.
+I have just proofread the camera-ready versions of three journal articles that will be published in the coming months (more on that later), each using one of the three systems mentioned above.

-Since I use all three systems regularly, I have worked out writing and formatting techniques that work well with all of them (thanks to LaTeX and BibTeX), and have no problems adapting to whatever the publisher wants.
-That said, I have throughout the years made up a clear opinion of what I prefer myself: the “author-year” method.
+Since I use all three systems regularly, I have worked out writing and formatting techniques that work well with them (thanks to LaTeX and BibTeX), and have no problems adapting to whatever the publisher wants.
+That said, throughout the years, I have made up a clear opinion of what I prefer: the “author-year” method.
 This opinion is solely based on what I think is the most efficient method for reading and writing texts.
-In the following I will try to explain the rationale behind this decision.
+In the following, I will try to explain the rationale behind this decision.

 Why I like author-year for citations

-My main argument for using the author-year style is based on efficiency of writing and reading.
-More precisely I will argue that the author-year system is:
+My main argument for using the author-year style is based on the efficiency of writing and reading.
+More precisely, I will argue that the author-year system is:

-- Readable: The author-year system makes it possible to read the text continuously, since the citations are placed inline with the text.
-I do agree that it may be more of a distraction to look up citations in a reference list at the back of the paper than to look in a footnote.
-However, if you know the field fairly well, or read through the reference list before reading the paper, it is possible to understand who is being referenced by only reading the main body of the text.
-The disadvantage of having to look up references in footnotes, is that it distracts from the reading — you have to constantly shift focus up and down the page to find the note and then find back to where you left off.
-I have not found any tests on the speed of reading with different systems, but my own feeling is that it dramatically reduces the speed at which I read when I have to constantly move up and down the page between the content and footnotes.
+Readable: The author-year system makes it possible to read the text continuously since the citations are placed in line with the text.
+It may be more distracting to look up citations in a reference list at the back of the paper than in a footnote.
+However, suppose you know the field well or read the reference list before reading the paper.
+In that case, it is possible to understand who is being referenced by only reading the main body of the text.
+The disadvantage of having to look up references in footnotes is that it distracts from the reading — you have to constantly shift focus up and down the page to find the note and then find back to where you left off.
+I have not found any tests on the speed of reading with different systems, but my feeling is that it dramatically reduces the speed at which I read when I have to constantly move up and down the page between the content and footnotes.

-- Easier: I am doing a fair bit of manuscript reviewing, and lots of supervision of student papers and theses, and am highly convinced that the “author-year” system is easier to handle for most writers.
-From my own and lots of my students’ experience, working with (foot/end)notes is a pain in most WYSIWYG programs (e.g. MS Word).
-I have seen countless of examples of how all the footnotes in long master theses documents have been scrambled, renumbered, reformatted, etc. I have had no such technical challenges in LaTeX, but it is still a much easier writing and layout-process of just including everything in the main body of the text.
+Easier: I am doing a fair bit of manuscript reviewing and supervision of student papers and theses.
+I am highly convinced that the “author-year” system is easier to handle for most writers.
+From my own and lots of my students’ experience, working with (foot/end)notes is a pain in most WYSIWYG programs (e.g., MS Word).
+I have seen countless examples of how all the footnotes in long master theses documents have been scrambled, renumbered, reformatted, etc. I have had no such technical challenges in LaTeX, but it is still a much easier writing and layout process to include everything in the main body of the text.

 Why I try to avoid (foot/end)notes